cponc8/CemaNeige/README.md

 # CemaNeige

 ## Overview
-Python object to run the CemaNeige snow accounting routine (Valéry et al 2014, see reference)
+Python object to run the CemaNeige snow accounting routine (Valéry et al 2014, see reference).

+First run of the model will take longer as time is needed for compilation.

 ## Prerequisites
 Python3